MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Experiments and Analysis

-\textbf{Reasoning Quality and Semantic Alignment.} As shown in Table~\ref{tab:main_results}, semantic alignment consistently improves from perception to explanation, indicating increasing reasoning consistency toward final decision making.
-In particular, the high score at the \textit{Explanation} stage (0.8868 for Qwen2.5-VL-3B) suggests that the model captures meaningful retrospective rationales from MUSON rather than merely reflecting low-level visual descriptions.
+The per-action accuracy provides a finer-grained view of model behavior beyond overall accuracy and Macro-F1.
+Qwen3-VL-8B achieves the best performance on \textit{Move Forward} and \textit{Move Forward Left}, while Qwen2.5-VL-7B performs best on \textit{Move Forward Right} and \textit{Turn Right}, Qwen3-VL-2B on \textit{Turn Left}, and Qwen2.5-VL-3B on \textit{Stop}.
+Notably, except for the Qwen-series models, most baselines obtain near-zero accuracy on \textit{Turn Left} and \textit{Turn Right}, indicating that turning actions remain particularly difficult under long-tailed social navigation decisions.
+These results show that per-action accuracy is necessary to reveal class-specific weaknesses that are obscured by overall accuracy.

+\textbf{(2) Reasoning Quality and Semantic Alignment.} As shown in Table~\ref{tab:main_results}, the strongest rationale similarity is distributed across larger SVLMs.
+InternVL3-8B obtains the highest semantic alignment in the perception and reasoning stages, while Qwen3-VL-8B achieves the highest scores in the prediction and explanation stages.
+This suggests that larger models generally capture richer semantic rationales after MUSON fine-tuning, whereas Qwen3-VL-8B further translates this reasoning ability into stronger decision-level accuracy and safety compliance.

-\textbf{Efficacy of CoT and Dataset Validation.} To validate the quality of MUSON and its CoT annotations, we compare MoE-LLaVA performance on SNEI and MUSON under \emph{Action-Only} and \emph{CoT} settings (Table~\ref{tab:acc_comparison}).
+\textbf{(3) Efficacy of CoT and Dataset Validation.} To validate the quality of MUSON and its CoT annotations, we compare Qwen3-VL-2B performance on SNEI and MUSON under \emph{Action-Only} and \emph{CoT} settings (Table~\ref{tab:acc_comparison}).
 The results highlight the decisive role of data quality in enabling effective reasoning for SVLMs.

-On SNEI, incorporating CoT leads to a substantial accuracy drop (0.5833 $\rightarrow$ 0.4667), indicating that its inconsistent reasoning–action alignment introduces noise rather than useful supervision.
-In contrast, on MUSON, CoT consistently improves performance (0.5375 $\rightarrow$ 0.5813), demonstrating that well-structured and logically consistent annotations allow CoT to function as an effective reasoning scaffold.
+On SNEI, incorporating CoT leads to an accuracy drop (0.6235 $\rightarrow$ 0.5741), indicating that its inconsistent reasoning--action alignment introduces noise rather than useful supervision.
+In contrast, on MUSON, CoT improves performance (0.5499 $\rightarrow$ 0.6899), demonstrating that well-structured and logically consistent annotations allow CoT to function as an effective reasoning scaffold.
 These results confirm that MUSON provides reliable supervision for reasoning-oriented navigation, whereas poorly aligned CoT annotations can be detrimental to capacity-limited SVLMs.